microsoft/Dual-write-automations/README.md

 Please note that this is not supported by Microsoft in anyway.
 It is provided AS IS and it can break anytime because changes made in the API beeing used.

 ## What can this tool do?

+Mainly this tool is intended as a utility to help save time during Dual-write setup and mainance tasks.
+It doesen't look the prettiest but it does the job.

+This is what it can do:

 -	Apply the latest map version based on authors or any author
 -	Apply integration keys